 Reverend (Father) John Cox is a priest at Dormition of the Theotokos Orthodox Church in Norfolk, Virginia.
 A graduate of St. Vladimir’s Orthodox Theological Seminary, he is a past Vice-President of the Orthodox Christian Association of Medicine, Psychology, and Religion (OCAMPR) and is currently chaplain for the Orthodox Christian Fellowship at Old Dominion University.

-Alexander Pavuk is an assistant professor at Morgan State University in Maryland, where he focuses on American intellectual and cultural history, American religious history, and science and religion.
+Alexander Pavuk is associate professor at Morgan State University in Maryland, where he focuses on American intellectual and cultural history, American religious history, and science and religion.
 Professor Pavuk received his PhD and an MA in History from the University of Delaware, an MA in History from the University of Maryland, Baltimore County, and a BA in History from Colgate University.

 Nicholas Dujmovic is assistant professor of politics and the director of intelligence studies at the Catholic University of America.
 He received his PhD from the Fletcher School of Law and Diplomacy at Tufts University.